aws-samples/serverless-patterns/apigw-dynamodb-python-cdk/README.md

 # API Gateway direct integration to DynamoDB

 This pattern shows how to create an API Gateway with direct integration to DynamoDB.
-The pettern showcase transformation of request/response using VTL and CDK and implement examples for using Cognito, Lambda authorizer and API keys.
+The pattern showcase transformation of request/response using VTL and CDK and implement examples for using Cognito, Lambda authorizer and API keys.

 Learn more about this pattern at Serverless Land Patterns: [Serverless Land Patterns](https://serverlessland.com/patterns/apigw-dynamodb-python-cdk).